 If the mediation is successful and the two of you come to an agreement, then the mediator will draft a memorandum of understanding which you both sign after you agree that it accurately reflects what you have agreed to.
 You should have a lawyer review this document before you sign it.

 In arbitration, people hire a third person to resolve their conflict.
-The arbitrator cannot grant a divorce or issue a restraining order, but they can decide on custody, access, support and/or division of property issues.
+The arbitrator cannot grant a divorce or issue a restraining order, but they can decide on arrangements for the children, support and/or division of property issues.
 The arbitrator’s decision is similar to a court order.
 The arbitrator must use Canadian or Ontario family law to make their decisions and can only decide on issues you and your ex-partner have asked them to address.

 As with mediation, it is very important for you to have your own lawyer to assist you through the arbitration process.
 Although there are significant differences between arbitration and mediation, the same concerns and cautions about using mediation in situations involving woman abuse apply to arbitration.